Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/how-to-add-rdfa-lite-to-your-website.md

 </article>
 ```

-The second attribute is “typeof”.
-This describes the type of the item – and you stick it on the same element as your “vocab” attribute.
-In my case, I’m using the “Book” type, but there are many, many types to choose from on schema.org.
-By adding this attribute to the article, we are now saying “each article describes a book”.
+The second attribute is "typeof".
+This describes the type of the item – and you stick it on the same element as your "vocab" attribute.
+In my case, I'm using the "Book" type, but there are many, many types to choose from on schema.org.
+By adding this attribute to the article, we are now saying "each article describes a book".

 ```html
 <article vocab="http://schema.org/" typeof="Book">